 - 2.1 Section 44 of Part 4 of the Climate Change (Scotland) Act 2009 places duties on public bodies relating to climate change which entered into force on 1 January 2011.
-These duties require that a public body must, in exercising its functions, act: - in the way best calculated to contribute to delivery of the Act's emissions reduction targets; - in the way best calculated to deliver Scotland's statutory climate change adaptation programme; and - in a way that it considers most sustainable.

-2.2 At Part (3) of Climate Change (Scotland) Act 2009 states:
+These duties require that a public body must, in exercising its functions, act: - in the way best calculated to contribute to delivery of the Act's emissions reduction targets; - in the way best calculated to deliver Scotland's statutory climate change adaptation programme; and - in a way that it considers most sustainable. - 2.2 The Climate Change (Emissions Reduction Targets) (Scotland) Act 2019 sets national emissions reduction targets as: